oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/secure-recall-agent/secure-recall-agent.md

     The model is not the authorization layer.
 Deep Data Security has already removed unauthorized rows before `RUN_TEAM` receives the JSON.
 The model may vary its wording, but it cannot recover a complaint, store, customer, vector, or count that was absent from the authorized input.

 ## Task 4: Verify the Guardrail and Context

+Kevin needs an audit trail and a visible boundary.
+David defines what to inspect; Tim verifies the secure context and guardrails.

 1. Run these queries as any local end user.